biplobmanna/biplobmanna.github.io/_posts/2022-08-19-writing-a-simple-linux-kernel-module.md

 ## 3. Playing around with a simple kernel module

+All source files are present in the [Github Repository.](https://github.com/biplobmanna/playground-simple-kernel)
 ### 3.1.
 First kernel module

 Just a small _hello-world_ kernel module.
 Nothing really fancy, but so much learning here: